Ezepuglisi/Ezepuglisi/README.md

 ------------------------------------------------------------------------------------------------------<br>

 ------------------------------------------------------------------------------------------------------<br>
-:video_game: <a href="https://ezepuglisi.github.io/Ahorcadus/">Ahorcadus</a>
+:video_game: <a href="https://ahorcadus-v2.vercel.app/">Ahorcadus</a>
 <p>
-A game made with Javascript, simulates the traditional "hangman" game
+A game made with React, Javascript and Tailwind simulates the traditional "hangman" game
 </p>
 ------------------------------------------------------------------------------------------------------<br>